-A Gypsy and Traveller Site Allocations DPD: Between 28 August and 2 October 2019 the District Council consulted upon the Sustainability Appraisal Scoping Report for the Gypsy and Traveller Site Allocations DPD.
-An up-to-date assessment of need is to be

-- undertaken prior to the commencement of the Gypsy and Traveller Site Allocations DPD and whilst the Gypsy and Traveller Accommodation Assessment (GTAA) has been commissioned and the site surveys have commenced, Covid-19 has delayed the site surveys and the GTAA report is not yet complete. - An SPD on Greenways: No firm dates have been set for consultation or adoption.
+- A Gypsy and Traveller Site Allocations DPD: Between 28 August and 2 October 2019 the District Council consulted upon the Sustainability Appraisal Scoping Report for the Gypsy and Traveller Site Allocations DPD.
+An up-to-date assessment of need is to be undertaken prior to the commencement of the Gypsy and Traveller Site Allocations DPD.
+The updated GTAA is expected to be published in early 2024. - An SPD on Greenways: No firm dates have been set for consultation or adoption.
 The District Council continues to liaise with Derbyshire County Council with a view to progressing the document. - A Planning Obligations SPD: Between 20 May and 27 June 2022, the District Council consulted on a Draft Planning Obligations SPD in accordance with Regulation 13 of the Town and Country (Local Planning) (England) Regulations 2012.
-The representations that have been received are currently been considered prior to any amendments been made as required.
+The representations that have been received are currently being considered prior to any amendments been made as required.